petersbingham/reskit/README.md

 sfittool.find_stable_Smat_poles(cfins)
 ```

 Again, the "results" argument in the `rk.get_tool` function is the location of an archive into which the results will be stored.
-There are many more result files generated from this example than for the chart, since there are intermediate calculations.
-The final results are in the QIs_E.dat and QIs_k.dat files, which list the identified poles (as either Es or ks) and their associated QIs.
+There are many more result files generated from this example than for the `Chart`, since there are intermediate calculations.
+The final results are in the QIs_E.dat and QIs_k.dat files, which list the identified poles (as either Es or ks) and their associated QIs (quality indicators).
 These files (for the given example) can be found in: ./results/pyrazine/mpmath_100/(0,1200,None)/mcsmatfit/poles/default/[2,4,6,8,10,12,14,16,18,20,22,24,26,28,30].
 The following intermediate results are generated:
   - Pole convergence tables.
 In the same folder as the QIs_E.dat and QIs_k.dat files, they are named like dk1e-09.dat, referring to the relative comparison threshold used in the calculation.
-The user is referred to [stelempy](https://github.com/petersbingham/stelempy) for a description of this table.
+The user is referred to [stelempy](https://github.com/petersbingham/stelempy) for a description of the tables contained in these files.
   - Root files.
 These list all of the roots for a given M and can be found in: ./results/pyrazine/mpmath_100/(0,1200,None)/mcsmatfit/roots/default.
-See [parsmat](https://github.com/petersbingham/parsmat) for further details.
+See [parsmat](https://github.com/petersbingham/parsmat) and [matfuncutil](https://github.com/petersbingham/matfuncutil) for further details.
   - Coefficient dirs.
 These contain the coefficients for a given M and can be found in: ./results/pyrazine/mpmath_100/(0,1200,None)/mcsmatfit/coeffs/default.
 See [parsmat](https://github.com/petersbingham/parsmat) for further details.

 ## Contributing